Koverse/documentation/kc-docs/connectionsUserDocumentation.rst

 +++++++++++++
 To add entities to an existing List, select one or more entities you wish to add to a List and click "Add to List".

-You will be prompted to select the List where the entity or entities will be added.
+You will be prompted to select the List where the object or entities will be added.
 Click "Add" or "Cancel" to finalize your choice.
 (needs image)

 Download a CSV of Entities